Quick Details

 Leaving Inverness behind you will traverse Scotland from east to west.
 Journey through some beautiful and remote scenery as you make your way towards the morning ferry.
 You will arrive in the beautiful seaside town of Ullapool, perched on the shores of Loch Broom.
 Known to be one of the gateways to the Northern Highlands, Ullapool is one of the least spoilt natural environments in the UK, making it a perfect base to explore from and also the perfect location to catch the ferry.
 There will be some great lunch options available on the ferry for you to enjoy as you sail out past the Summer Isles and onwards to the outer Hebrides.

-Start your island experience by visiting Arnol Blackhouse, a traditional fully furnished thatched house, and gain an insight into island life.
+Start your island experience by visiting a traditional Blackhouse, a fully furnished thatched house, and gain an insight into island life.
 Your afternoon will end in Stornoway, the largest settlement in the Western Isles and your base for exploring the Isle of Lewis and Harris.

 Overnight: Stornoway